liquibase/liquibase-contribute-site/docs/extensions-integrations/extensions-overview/compatibility.md

 These are some specific examples of what constitutes a breaking change.
 Use the above strategies to avoid them when possible.

 - Bumped minimum JDK major version.
-Example: JDK 17 required instead of JDK 8
+Example: JDK 17 is now required instead of JDK 8
-- Rename of a serialized change name or any of its child elements.
+- Rename a serialized change name or any of its child elements.
 Example: `<cypher>` is renamed to `<query>`
-- Rename of a serialized attribute.
+- Rename a serialized attribute.
 Example: `<extractProperty property="foo">` is renamed to `<extractProperty key="foo">`
-- Rename of a serialized Java type serialized in snapshot yaml.
+- Rename a serialized Java type serialized in snapshot yaml.
 Example: `com.example.change.refactoring.RelationshipDirection` is moved to `graph.RelationshipDirection`)<sup>1</sup>